ldeffenb/Swarming-Wikipedia/README.md

 - [Axios](https://github.com/axios/axios) was used to allow the API connection to the bee node to be kept alive.
 Repeated use of the [bee-js](https://github.com/ethersphere/bee-js) uploadData API generates many TIME_WAIT sockets as a new connection is created for each API invocation.
 - Any extension-less file for which Content-Type cannot be determined is assumed to be text/html if it is located in the A subdirectory.
 - A custom index-redirect.html is created in the root of the collection and set as the default file to redirect to A/index which is assumed to be the actual archive entry point.
+- "Special" characters are handled in the file names to ensure linkability from the generated index as well as to provide a better humanly-readable presentation of the link.
+This is more viaible with [wikipedia_en_100_maxi_2022-03.zim](https://download.kiwix.org/zim/wikipedia/wikipedia_en_100_maxi_2022-03.zim).
 - Files that zimdump puts into the _exceptions directory are added as references to their originally specified directory.
 This happens when the archive contains a file and a directory that share the same name.
 I'm not 100% certain that swarm's manifest handles this properly, but I do it anyway.
 - All uploaded chunks are pinned in the uploading node, so the entire collection should always be visible via the /bzz URL at that node.
 - The tool (without zimdump and directly executing the [TS component](src/index.ts)) can also upload any arbitrary directory tree of files to the swarm, with a code-able default entry point which defaults to index.html.